mpewsey/mpewsey.github.io/_posts/notebooks/2021-11-07-minimum-distance-between-ellipse-and-point.md

 $$ t_{n+1} = t_n - \frac{\frac{d D^2}{d t}}{\frac{d D^2}{d t^2}} $$

 For points located outside of the ellipse, a reasonable starting value is the same as that of the gradient descent method.
 For points inside of the ellipse, however, this value is not adequate to prevent the solution from converging to a maxima or other local solution.
-Generating polygon vertices around the ellipse and using the angle corresponding to the minimum distance between the point coordinate and vertices resolves this issue, though this solution may be somewhat ineligant.
+Generating polygon vertices around the ellipse and using the angle corresponding to the minimum distance between the point coordinate and vertices resolves this issue, though this solution may be somewhat inelegant.

 ### Import Statements